Henrik-3/unofficial-valorant-api/README.md

     - Rate Limit you requested
     - Suitable for: Production Discord Bots | Websites
     - PLEASE MAKE SURE THAT YOU ALSO REQUEST AN OFFICIAL VALORANT API KEY AT RIOT TO GET RSO IF YOU HAVE A STATS FEATURE FOR EXAMPLE

+**IMPORTANT**

+What is not allowed?
+- Big analytic projects
+    - Why?
+Because of data privacy.
+Rito set RSO as a requirement for their official API because the VAL Team said they want to protect the users data.
+Since i dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there this is a requirement
+- Public store trackers / websites / bots
+    - Why?
+Because it's simply not allowed and the risk of scamming accounts is also way to high.
+If it's a private project for a couple of friends you will receive a key, but as soon as i find out that the project is used in the public the key will get revoked.

 # Status 403 - Forbidden